calabozo/calabozo.github.com/ml/ensemble/index.md

 # Unbalanced samples

 ## Undersampling
-  In the training do not sample all the elements from the mayoritary class.
+  In the training do not sample all the elements from the majority class.
   In the test I do not make undersampling.
 ```R
 caret::downSample